The University has invested in a variety of renewable energy projects, included solar, hydroelectric and ground-source heat pumps.

 Electric Vehicle Charging

 In 2015, Penn State installed a solar array outside the main Office of Physical Plant facility to provide power to charge its 100% electric vehicles.
+See the energy production from the array on its publicly-available dashboard.

-MorningStar Solar Home – Built in 2007 and located at the Sustainability Experience Center, MorningStar is a 100% renewable energy powered home.
+MorningStar Solar Home – Built in 2007 and located at the Sustainability Experience Center, MorningStar is a 100% renewable energy-powered home.

 A few new buildings utilize ground-source heat pumps.
-These systems are considered for new buildings on the perimeter of the University Park campus that do not have access to the central steam system and new buildings at Commonwealth Campuses.
+These systems are considered for new buildings on the perimeter of the University Park campus that do not have access to the central steam system and for new buildings at Commonwealth Campuses.